MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-table-as-select-transact-sql.md

 You need to have permissions to list folder content and write to the LOCATION path for CETAS to work.

-Supported authentication methods are the managed service identity or a Shared Access Signature (SAS) token.
+Supported authentication methods are managed identity or a Shared Access Signature (SAS) token.

-- If you are using Managed Identity for authentication, make sure that the service principal of your SQL managed instance has a role of **Storage Blob Data Contributor** on the destination container.
+- If you are using managed identity for authentication, make sure that the service principal of your SQL managed instance has a role of **Storage Blob Data Contributor** on the destination container.
 - If you are using an SAS token, **Read**, **Write**, and **List** permissions are required.
 - For Azure Blog Storage, the `Allowed Services`: `Blob` checkbox must be selected to generate the SAS token.
 - For Azure Data Lake Gen2, the `Allowed Services`: `Container` and `Object` checkboxes must be selected to generate the SAS token.